microSD and SD Card Buying Guide

 Best Value SD Card

-You may have noticed Samsung's dominance in the flash drive market if you've upgraded your computers with a solid state drive over the years and there's a good chance that the company's memory chips are in your smartphone.
-That being the case, it shouldn't come as too much of a surprise to see a Samsung-branded microSD card listed here.
+You may have noticed Samsung's dominance in the flash drive market is not limited to high-speed SSDs and there's a good chance that the company's memory chips are in your phone, too.
+Thus, it shouldn't come as a surprise to see a Samsung-branded microSD cards listed here.

-There are plenty of other alternatives at this price point, but you should be aware than many are U1 cards; they advertise the same read speeds as the Samsung cards, but they have much slower writes of only 20-30 MB/s.
+For only $26, the 256GB Evo Select (UHS-1, U3) offers up to 130 MB/s reads (writes should be at least reach half that) and ships with an SD card adapter.
+You can also chose a card with less capacity if you want, the same Samsung card with 128GB is down to $18.
+There are plenty of other alternatives, but you should be aware that many are U1 cards; they advertise the same read speeds as the Samsung cards, but they have much slower writes of only 20-30 MB/s.

 Best High Performance microSD Card